dcribb19/travel/README.md

 # travel
-Create overlays on a map of the U.S. of the states that you have traveled to with a custom color.
+Create a personal overlay on a map of the U.S. of states that you have traveled to with a custom color.

 ## Motivation
 The purpose of this project is to be able to visualize the states that you have traveled to and to be able to compare your travels with those of anyone else.